 Orthodontic treatment involves a long-term commitment to treat one of the most visible areas of the body, your smile.
 It’s important to choose your orthodontist very carefully.
 Here are few things we believe you should know before you make a decision:

 - Is the orthodontist affiliated with a respected study group?
 Practitioners who share their experience and know-how and routinely have their work evaluated by colleagues are often at the forefront of the profession.
-See if your orthodontist is a member of the Angle Society of Orthodontists or the Arizona Orthodontic Study Group.
-Dr. Pearcy and Dr. Raksanaves are long standing members of both of these prestigious groups and regularly have their work evaluated by the world’s most respected orthodontists.
+See if your orthodontist is a member of the Angle Society of Orthodontists.
+Dr Pearcy and Dr. Raksanaves are long standing members of this prestigious group and regularly have their work evaluated by the world’s most respected orthodontists.
 Both of our doctors have lectured both nationally and internationally to other orthodontists.

 - How varied and advanced are the treatments offered?
 Innovative techniques can sometimes significantly reduce treatment time and cost.
 It’s in your best interest to find an orthodontist who keeps abreast of the latest developments in orthodontics.
 Dr. Pearcy and Dr. Raksanaves regularly exceed state continuing education requirements by 200-300%!
-Our office has been on the leading edge of orthodontic treatment for 20 years and remains so today.
-We pride ourselves on a level of technology second to none in Tucson.
+Our office has been on the leading edge of orthodontic treatment for 25 years and remains so today.

 - Is the orthodontist a member of AAO (American Association of Orthodontists)?
 AAO is the profession’s premier association.
 To verify your orthodontist’s credentials, check with the American Association of Orthodontists.
 An orthodontist has 2-3 years of specialized training beyond dental school and is a specialist at straightening teeth and insuring proper form and function.
 A general or pediatric dentist may see a handful of cases a year amid drilling and filling.
 An orthodontist only practices orthodontics and treats hundreds of patients.